-You can prevent being blacklisted by ensuring that none of your accounts are in arrears.
-If you want to know if you are blacklisted in South Africa, you can do an ITC blacklisted check to find out if any creditors have reported you for unpaid accounts or debts.
-If you see that you have been blacklisted on any of these financial reports, it is important to know that there are still companies who will help you if you need finance.
+If you want to know if you are blacklisted in South Africa, you can do an ITC blacklisted check to determine if any creditors have reported you for unpaid accounts or debts.
+If you see that you have been blacklisted on any of these financial reports, it is important to know that there are still companies that will help you and not impose further barriers on your lifestyle.

 How Earn-a-car can help you

-All you need to become part of the cash-back / Earn-a-car programme is have a license, be able to repay the monthly amount (which starts from R2,500 per month), prove that you don’t have a criminal record, show bank statements and pay the upfront fee of your vehicle.
+All that South African citizens need to become part of the Earn-a-car programme is to have a valid driver’s license, be able to pay the monthly instalments (dependent on the vehicle you can afford), prove that they don’t have a criminal record, be able to present the required documentation and pay the once-off admin fee and first month’s rental.